cloudflare/workers-sdk/.changeset/honest-deers-work.md

 "create-cloudflare": patch
 ---

-style(create-cloudflare): guiding user template selection with description for each options
+feat: guiding user template selection with description for each options